Nophinou/narrat-engine/docs/commands/audio/pause.md

 # Pause

-Works the same as the [stop ](stop.md)function, but pauses instead of stopping
+Works the same as the [stop](stop.md)function, but pauses instead of stopping.